 Figure.
 4.2.2 - 65.
-Distance protection characteristics and directional overcurrent.
+Directional overcurrent characteristics.

 Voltage memory activates when the above-mentioned criteria are met.
 Voltage memory uses the "VMEM activation voltage" parameter as voltage amplitude even when the actual measured voltage has decreased below it or close to zero.
 The angle used by this function is the one captured the moment before the fault occurred and voltage memory was activated.
 When voltage memory is activated, the output "Voltage memory on" signal is activated.
 This signal can be found in the device's I/O matrix.